Exploration Programs 2021 (These plans are subject to change)

 Once an anomalous mineral value has been identified either in an outcrop (showing) or in a sediment sample, a more focussed survey can be conducted in the area to determine the extent of this anomalous value.
 Upon completion, considering all the information, drill targets are identified and prioritized.

-This is exactly the procedure followed by Eagle Plains at the Mackenzie Valley zinc project where the regional geochemical survey data was obtained by EPL as a result of a survey conducted by Rio Tinto in the 1970's.
+This is exactly the procedure followed by Eagle Plains at the Mackenzie Valley Zinc Project where the regional geochemical survey data was obtained by EPL because of a survey conducted by Rio Tinto in the 1970's.
 Analysis and mapping of this data provided information to conduct more focussed surveys around areas returning anomalous values.

 Geophysical - There are two ways to conduct geophysical surveys, ground based and airborne.

 Employing sophisticated electronic equipment, these surveys are conducted using magnetic, electromagnetic and radiometric resonance to measure the variations in the earths' magnetic field.
 Different kinds of rocks and mineralization will return different values as they change the way the magnetic field resonates through them.
-Changes in this conductivity are then mapped to provide a three dimensional view of these of values.
+Changes in this conductivity are then mapped to provide a three-dimensional view of these of values.
 In general, areas of interest to geologists are where two distinctly different types of resonance values border each other.
-This is indicative of an event where an alteration may have occurred in the rocks and alteration is what we look for.
+This is indicative of where alteration may have occurred in the rocks and it is in and around alterated areas where mineralization may occur.

 Follow this link for more information about grass roots exploration